michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 34. EXPECT not that I have come to send forth peace on the earth; I have not come to send forth peace, but the sword.

-35. For I have come to cause a man to separate fromTo divide against. his father, and a daughter from her mother, and a daughter-in-law from her mother-in-law;
+35. For I have come to cause a man to separate from

 36. and the adversaries of a man (to be) his own house-sons.